ydb-platform/ydb/ydb/docs/en/core/reference/ydb-cli/export-import/_includes/file_structure.md

 - The `scheme.pb` file describing the table structure and parameters in the [text protobuf](https://developers.google.com/protocol-buffers/docs/reference/cpp/google.protobuf.text_format) format
 - One or more `data_XX.csv` files with the table data in `csv` format, where `XX` is the file's sequence number.
 The export starts with the `data_00.csv` file, with a next file created whenever the current file exceeds 100 MB.
+- Directories for describing [changefeeds](https://ydb.tech/docs/en/concepts/cdc).
+The directory name corresponds to the name of the changefeed.
+Inside the directory, you can find:
+  - The file changefeed_description.pb, which contains information about the changefeed in [text protobuf](https://developers.google.com/protocol-buffers/docs/reference/cpp/google.protobuf.text_format) format.
+  - The file topic_description.pb, which contains information about the underlying topic in [text protobuf](https://developers.google.com/protocol-buffers/docs/reference/cpp/google.protobuf.text_format) format.

 ## Files with data {#datafiles}